Learning Deep Morphological Networks with Neural Architecture Search: Related work

 \subsection{Mathematical Morphology}

-Mathematical morphology has been extensively used to denoise raw images \cite{Jserra}; it has also been used to characterize and analyze microscopic images \cite{boizeau2013automated,franchi2018enhanced,drouyer2017sparse}, and remote sensing~\cite{franchi2016morphological,franchi2014comparative,cavallaro2016spectral,cavallaro2017automatic,fauvel2007spectral,benediktsson2003classification,velasco2013classification}.
-Additionally, these operators have been used to generate medical images \cite{dufour2013morphology,zhang2012spatial}.
+Mathematical morphology has been extensively used to denoise raw images \cite{Jserra,bouchet2016fuzzy} as well as characterize and analyze microscopic images \cite{franchi2018enhanced} and remote sensing images~\cite{franchi2016morphological,franchi2014comparative, cavallaro2016spectral,cavallaro2017automatic,velasco2013classification}.
+Additionally, these operators have been employed to generate medical images \cite{dufour2013morphology,zhang2012spatial}.
 However, all of these morphological paper operators were used as filters to derive feature descriptors from the classifier's input data.
-We decided to integrate them into a Deep Neural network in this case.
+Here, we integrate them into a DNN.

-\subsection{Morphological neural network}
+\subsection{Morphological Neural Network}

-Masci et al. \cite{masci2013learning} pioneered the use of morphological operators in neural networks.
-They began researching pseudo harmonic morphological operators in conjunction with DNNs.
-First morphological Perceptrons has been investigated in \cite{saeedan2018detail,zhang2019max,mondal2019dense,Valle_2020,charisopoulos2017morphological}.
+Masci et al.\cite{masci2013learning} pioneered the use of morphological operators in neural networks by researching pseudo harmonic morphological operators in conjunction with DNNs.
+The first morphological Perceptrons were investigated in \cite{saeedan2018detail,mondal2019dense,Valle_2020,charisopoulos2017morphological}.
 Some investigations attempted to integrate morphological layers and DNN architecture \cite{mellouli2017morph,mondal2020image,FRANCHI2020107246,nogueira2019introduction}.
-The issue with these works is that one could argue that morphological procedures are architecture-dependent.
-As a result, we propose in our work to link the search for architecture using morphological layers.
-Let us disregard the work of Blusseau et al. \cite{Blusseau2020}, who used auto-encoder networks to approximate morphological operators.
+The issue with these works is that the effectiveness of morphological layers are arguably architecture-dependent, and hence, our work proposes linking the search for architecture using morphological layers.
+We hereby disregard the work of Blusseau et al. \cite{Blusseau2020}, who used auto-encoder networks to approximate morphological operators.

-\subsection{Neural Architecture search}
+\subsection{Neural Architecture Search}